git-moss/ConvertWithMoss/README.md

 Since the KMP format can only contain 1 layer of a multisample, sources with multiple velocity layers are split up into several KMP files.
 Due to limitations of the format only uncompressed 8 or 16 bit samples up to 48kHz are supported.

 # Changes

+## 5.1

+* New: WAV files are added as destination format e.g. in case you only want to extract WAV files from SF2 files.
+* New: Store WAV ending in lower-case when converted from MPC Keygroups.
+* Fixed: (Bitwig) Multisample files must not be compressed for faster access.
+Bitwig can also handle compressed files but other hosts supporting the format might fail.
+If you created Multisample files with this converter, simply run a new conversion on them with Multisample as source and destination to fix the issue.
+* Fixed: Created (Bitwig) Multisample metadata file contained wrong group indices (off by 1).

 ## 5.0